 The needed data are gathered several times per year by the Board of Regents.
 The time needed for collection, aggregation, and editing of the data results in a lag before reliable reporting can be accomplished.
-The baseline is AY 2008-2009.
+The baseline is AY 2014-2015.

-To calculate the indicator, the sum of all completers at all levels at an institution within a given academic year is compared to the baseline sum.
+To calculate the indicator, the sum of all bachelor's degree completers at an institution within a given academic year is compared to the baseline sum.
 Then a percentage change is calculated.
-For four-year universities the figure will not include the awards given at the associate level.
-This is the state standard for the counting of completers and calculating percentage change, as per the GRAD Act Performance Agreement.
+This is the state standard for the counting of bachelor's degree completers.